Abercrombie & Fitch Co. (NYSE:ANF) Shares Purchased by Alpha DNA Investment Management LLC

-Alpha DNA Investment Management LLC raised its stake in Abercrombie & Fitch Co.
-(NYSE:ANF) by 25,036.8% in the 2nd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 29,410 shares of the apparel retailer’s stock after buying an additional 29,293 shares during the quarter.
+Alpha DNA Investment Management LLC raised its holdings in shares of Abercrombie & Fitch Co.
+(NYSE:ANF) by 25,036.8% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 29,410 shares of the apparel retailer’s stock after acquiring an additional 29,293 shares during the quarter.
 Alpha DNA Investment Management LLC’s holdings in Abercrombie & Fitch were worth $1,364,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
-BNP Paribas Arbitrage SA lifted its stake in Abercrombie & Fitch by 103.2% during the 2nd quarter.
-BNP Paribas Arbitrage SA now owns 324,128 shares of the apparel retailer’s stock worth $15,049,000 after acquiring an additional 164,614 shares in the last quarter.
-Aigen Investment Management LP acquired a new position in Abercrombie & Fitch during the 2nd quarter worth about $1,355,000.
-State Board of Administration of Florida Retirement System raised its position in Abercrombie & Fitch by 1.1% in the 2nd quarter.
-State Board of Administration of Florida Retirement System now owns 27,439 shares of the apparel retailer’s stock valued at $1,274,000 after purchasing an additional 294 shares in the last quarter.
-Citigroup Inc. raised its position in Abercrombie & Fitch by 59.7% in the 2nd quarter.
-Citigroup Inc. now owns 86,705 shares of the apparel retailer’s stock valued at $4,026,000 after purchasing an additional 32,401 shares in the last quarter.
-Finally, Rafferty Asset Management LLC raised its position in Abercrombie & Fitch by 10.3% in the 2nd quarter.
-Rafferty Asset Management LLC now owns 23,478 shares of the apparel retailer’s stock valued at $1,090,000 after purchasing an additional 2,197 shares in the last quarter.
+Other institutional investors have also recently made changes to their positions in the company.
+US Bancorp DE increased its position in shares of Abercrombie & Fitch by 258.0% during the second quarter.
+US Bancorp DE now owns 1,056 shares of the apparel retailer’s stock valued at $49,000 after purchasing an additional 761 shares during the period.
+Captrust Financial Advisors increased its holdings in shares of Abercrombie & Fitch by 1,644.5% in the first quarter.
+Captrust Financial Advisors now owns 2,390 shares of the apparel retailer’s stock worth $82,000 after acquiring an additional 2,253 shares in the last quarter.
+USA Financial Portformulas Corp bought a new position in shares of Abercrombie & Fitch during the second quarter worth about $188,000.
+Fox Run Management L.L.C. bought a new position in Abercrombie & Fitch in the second quarter valued at approximately $200,000.
+Finally, Teza Capital Management LLC acquired a new stake in Abercrombie & Fitch during the 2nd quarter worth approximately $215,000.
 Institutional investors and hedge funds own 93.06% of the company’s stock.

-In other news, Director Suzanne M. Coulter purchased 700 shares of the stock in a transaction on Friday, August 27th.
-The stock was purchased at an average price of $35.93 per share, with a total value of $25,151.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Kerrii B. Anderson purchased 1,000 shares of the stock in a transaction on Thursday, September 2nd.
-The shares were purchased at an average cost of $35.17 per share, with a total value of $35,170.00.
+In other news, Director Kerrii B. Anderson acquired 1,000 shares of the firm’s stock in a transaction that occurred on Thursday, September 2nd.
+The stock was acquired at an average cost of $35.17 per share, for a total transaction of $35,170.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, Director Suzanne M. Coulter purchased 700 shares of the firm’s stock in a transaction on Friday, August 27th.
+The stock was bought at an average price of $35.93 per share, with a total value of $25,151.00.
 The disclosure for this purchase can be found here.
-2.20% of the stock is owned by insiders.
+Insiders own 2.20% of the company’s stock.

-Abercrombie & Fitch (NYSE:ANF) last released its quarterly earnings results on Wednesday, August 25th.
-The apparel retailer reported $1.70 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.77 by $0.93.
-The company had revenue of $864.85 million during the quarter, compared to analysts’ expectations of $879.21 million.
-Abercrombie & Fitch had a return on equity of 32.06% and a net margin of 7.66%.
-The business’s revenue for the quarter was up 23.8% compared to the same quarter last year.
-During the same period in the previous year, the firm posted $0.23 earnings per share.
-As a group, equities research analysts predict that Abercrombie & Fitch Co. will post 4.4 earnings per share for the current year.
+Abercrombie & Fitch (NYSE:ANF) last issued its quarterly earnings results on Wednesday, August 25th.
+The apparel retailer reported $1.70 EPS for the quarter, topping the consensus estimate of $0.77 by $0.93.
+Abercrombie & Fitch had a net margin of 7.66% and a return on equity of 32.06%.
+The firm had revenue of $864.85 million for the quarter, compared to analysts’ expectations of $879.21 million.
+During the same period in the previous year, the business earned $0.23 earnings per share.
+Abercrombie & Fitch’s revenue for the quarter was up 23.8% compared to the same quarter last year.
+On average, research analysts predict that Abercrombie & Fitch Co. will post 4.4 EPS for the current year.

-A number of equities research analysts have issued reports on ANF shares.
-Telsey Advisory Group increased their price target on Abercrombie & Fitch from $48.00 to $55.00 and gave the company an “outperform” rating in a research report on Tuesday, May 25th.
-Jefferies Financial Group reissued a “buy” rating and set a $57.00 target price on shares of Abercrombie & Fitch in a research report on Wednesday, June 23rd.
-JPMorgan Chase & Co. raised their target price on Abercrombie & Fitch from $44.00 to $46.00 and gave the stock an “overweight” rating in a research report on Monday, May 17th.
-Morgan Stanley raised their target price on Abercrombie & Fitch from $22.00 to $31.00 and gave the stock an “underweight” rating in a research report on Friday, June 4th.
-Finally, B. Riley raised their target price on Abercrombie & Fitch from $46.00 to $48.00 and gave the stock a “buy” rating in a research report on Thursday, May 27th.
-Two equities research analysts have rated the stock with a sell rating, three have assigned a hold rating and seven have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, Abercrombie & Fitch has an average rating of “Hold” and a consensus target price of $42.00.
+A number of brokerages recently weighed in on ANF.
+Argus upgraded Abercrombie & Fitch from a “hold” rating to a “buy” rating and set a $47.00 price objective on the stock in a research report on Tuesday, June 8th.
+UBS Group upped their target price on Abercrombie & Fitch from $50.00 to $64.00 and gave the company a “buy” rating in a report on Thursday, May 27th.
+Robert W. Baird increased their target price on Abercrombie & Fitch from $32.00 to $48.00 and gave the stock a “neutral” rating in a research report on Thursday, May 27th.
+They noted that the move was a valuation call.
+Jefferies Financial Group reiterated a “buy” rating and issued a $57.00 price objective on shares of Abercrombie & Fitch in a research report on Wednesday, June 23rd.
+Finally, Telsey Advisory Group raised their price objective on Abercrombie & Fitch from $48.00 to $55.00 and gave the company an “outperform” rating in a research note on Tuesday, May 25th.
+Two analysts have rated the stock with a sell rating, three have given a hold rating and seven have given a buy rating to the stock.
+According to data from MarketBeat.com, Abercrombie & Fitch currently has a consensus rating of “Hold” and a consensus target price of $42.00.

 Abercrombie & Fitch Company Profile